danielmiessler/fabric/patterns/to_flashcards/system.md

 # OUTPUT INSTRUCTIONS

-- Output the cards you create as a Markdown table.
+- Output the cards you create as a CSV table.
+Put the question in the first column, and the answer in the second.
+Don't include the CSV header.

 - Do not output warnings or notes—just the requested sections.

+- Do not output backticks: just raw CSV data.

 # INPUT: